lisherlock/MIRA/README.md

 ## Acknowledgements
 We appreciate the support from radiologists at the main center and other participating centers.
 Special thanks to the following hospitals:

-- Xishuangbanna Dai Autonomous Prefecture People's Hospital
+- The First Hospital of Jilin University
-- The First Affiliated Hospital of Wenzhou Medical University
+- The First Affiliated Hospital of Harbin Medical University
+- Suzhou Hospital of Integrated Chinese and Western Medicine
+- People's Hospital of Hainan Province
+- People's Hospital of Xishuangbanna Prefecture
+- Wenzhou Medical University
 - Dalian Central Hospital
-- Tai Kang County People's Hospital of Henan Province
+- People's Hospital of Taikang County, Henan Province
-- Rudong County Hospital of Traditional Chinese Medicine, Jiangsu Province
+- Traditional Chinese Medicine Hospital of Rudong County, Jiangsu Province
-- Gaochang District People's Hospital of Turpan City, Xinjiang
+- People's Hospital of Gaochang District, Turpan City
 - Sichuan Provincial People's Hospital
 - Zhongda Hospital, Southeast University
-- Korla Hospital of the Second Division of Xinjiang Production and Construction Corps
+- Korla Hospital of the Xinjiang Production and Construction Corps
-- Shijiazhuang Huayao Hospital of North China Medical Health Group
+- Shijiazhuang Huayao Hospital
-- Shengjing Hospital of China Medical University
+- Shengjing Hospital
 - The First Affiliated Hospital of Fujian Medical University
 - The First Affiliated Hospital of Kunming Medical University
-- Tongji Hospital of Tongji University
+- Tongji Hospital, Shanghai
 - The Second Hospital of Lanzhou University
 - The Second Hospital of Tianjin Medical University
 - Peking University Third Hospital
 - Fushun Central Hospital
 - Jiangyin Hospital of Traditional Chinese Medicine
-- The First Affiliated Hospital of Nanchang University
+- The First Affiliated Hospital of Nanchang University of Medical Science
-- First People's Hospital of Pingjiang County, Hunan
+- The First People's Hospital of Pingjiang County, Hunan Province
 - Xiapu County Hospital, Fujian Province
-- Longmatan District People's Hospital of Luzhou City
+- Longmatan District People's Hospital
-- Dushanzi People's Hospital of Karamay, Xinjiang
+- Dushanzi People's Hospital
 - Tianjin Medical University General Hospital
-- Hanjiang Hospital, Danjiangkou, Hubei Province
+- Guoyao Hanjiang Hospital of Hubei Province
-- Pukou Central Hospital, Nanjing
+- Pukou District Central Hospital, Nanjing
-- Dongsheng District People's Hospital, Ordos City
+- People's Hospital of Dongsheng District, Ordos City
-- Hunchun People's Hospital, Jilin Province
+- Hunchun City People's Hospital
-- Yanbian University Affiliated Hospital
+- The Affiliated Hospital of Yanbian University
 - The Second People's Hospital of Mengcheng County, Anhui Province
 - The Fifth Affiliated Hospital of Sun Yat-sen University
 - General Hospital of the Eastern Theater Command
 - The Fifth People's Hospital of Zhuhai City
-- Baishan Central Hospital, Jilin Province
+- Baishan Central Hospital
-- The Second People's Hospital of Tonghua City, Jilin Province
+- The Second People's Hospital of Tonghua City
-- The Second Hospital of Ningbo City
+- The Second People's Hospital of Ningbo City
 - The Fifth People's Hospital of Fuyang City